The 32D 'Red Arrow' Veteran Association

 one of the blows for which “Les Terribles” were becoming more and more famous.

-Finally, the last relief was verified, the last reports that all was in readiness
+Finally, the last relief was verified, the last reports that all was in

-preparatory fire of our artillery was shrieking toward the German lines and the
+the preparatory fire of our artillery was shrieking toward the German lines and

-enemy, conscious of the impending attack, was raining shells on where he
+the enemy, conscious of the impending attack, was raining shells on where he

 thought our assault troops might be forming and on the back areas where the